 Ginger in food, or ideally as a strong tea, helps stimulate saliva, bile and gastric juice production to aid in digestion.
-It is believed that phenolic compounds, primarily gingerol and shagaol, and various other volatile oils are responsible for this beneficial effect on our digestive system.
+It is believed that phenolic compounds, primarily gingerol and shagaol, and various other volatile oils are responsible for ginger tea’s beneficial effect on our digestive system.

-The ideal time to drink the tea would be just before a meal and possibly a small cup while eating.
-It would certainly be much more beneficial for your digestion (and therefore stomach gas and flatulence) than coffee or soda.
+The ideal time to drink it would be just before a meal and possibly a small cup while eating.
+Tea made from ginger would certainly be much more beneficial for your digestion (and therefore stomach gas and flatulence) than coffee or soda.

 Bloating and Flatulence

 By improving digestion, ginger will naturally reduce the potential for intestinal gas and flatulence resulting from a poorly digested meal, but can it have a positive effect if you already have a problem with bloating?

-Ginger tea has muscle relaxant properties that may help relieve gases trapped in the digestive system.
+Ginger tea has muscle relaxant properties that can help relieve gases trapped in the digestive system.
 Bloating and intestinal cramps can be caused by tension and spasms in our gastrointestinal tract.
-By gently relieving these constrictions, ginger tea can help release trapped gas and alleviate bloating.
+By gently relieving these constrictions, ginger tea can help release trapped digestive gas and alleviate bloating.

 This same calmative, relaxing effect on our GI tract is likely to be the reason why the tea is such an effective remedy for excessive flatulence.
 By stimulating the process of digestion and relaxing the smooth muscles of the digestive tract, ginger tea helps the food we eat pass through our system more easily.

-The more smoothly and effectively our meals travel through our gastrointestinal tract, the less chance of blockages in our system that can lead to food fermentation and those really smelly farts.
+The more smoothly and effectively our meals travel through our gastrointestinal tract, the less chance of blockages in our system that can lead to prolonged food fermentation and those really smelly farts.